allejo/allejo.io/_posts/2025-XX-XX-jailbreaking-my-kindle/index.md

   - hacking
 ---

 For years, I had been in search for the "perfect e-ink reader" that met all of my niche needs/wants.
-I wanted simple to configure integration with [calibre](https://calibre-ebook.com/), be able to download and read RSS feeds, and lastly, be able to connect to cloud storage such as Google Drive where I host my PDFs.
+I wanted something with an integration to [calibre](https://calibre-ebook.com/), be able to download and read RSS feeds, and lastly, be able to connect to cloud storage such as Google Drive where I host my PDFs.
 These seem like a niche set of features, and honestly, they are.
 However, this is what I've always wanted.
 I did my research and evaluated many e-ink readers; e.g. Boox, Kobo, a new Kindle, Nook, ReMarkable, and others.
 None of them checked all the boxes and all came with extreme vendor lock-in or had virtually no developer community behind it.
 Sure, I've got an iPad that can accomplish all those features and more, but an iPad has a lot more functionality than I need when I just want to read without distractions.

-I recently discovered the Kindle jailbreaking community and was reminded my teen years where I was active in the iOS jailbreaking community.
-The level of freedom I had over my device at the time was something I would love to have over my Kindle and with Amazon running [a big book sale that "coincidentally" overlaps with Independent Bookstore Day](https://techcrunch.com/2025/04/26/amazons-big-book-sale-just-happens-to-overlap-with-independent-bookstore-day/?guccounter=1), I decided it was time to say "fuck you" to Amazon and part ways as much as I can.
+I recently discovered the Kindle jailbreaking community and was reminded of my teen years where I was active in the iOS jailbreaking community.
+The level of freedom I had over my device at the time was something I would love to have over my Kindle.
+With Amazon recently running [a big book sale that "coincidentally" overlapped with Independent Bookstore Day](https://techcrunch.com/2025/04/26/amazons-big-book-sale-just-happens-to-overlap-with-independent-bookstore-day/?guccounter=1), I decided it was time to say "fuck you" to Amazon and part ways as much as I can.

 ## Why am I jailbreaking my Kindle?

-I have recently worked long hours in organizing _all_ of my eBooks into a single library with calibre with the goal of being able to easily sync my Kindle with my books.
+I have recently worked long hours in organizing _all_ of my ebooks into a single library with calibre with the goal of being able to easily sync my Kindle with my books.
 Here's the difficult part, for years I had been buying ebooks from Amazon and while they did make the ecosystem incredibly user-friendly for the majority of the population, I felt nothing but limited due to the following:

 1. As of February 26, 2025, Amazon has stopped supporting the "Download & Transfer via USB" functionality.
 This means, it is now incredibly more tedious for you to be able to download copies of the ebooks that **you** have bought.
 In the past, I have had Amazon delist ebooks from their online stores and in turn, I lost it from my Kindle since I can't search for it anymore.
 Thankfully, I was in the habit of always downloading a copy of those ebooks but what if I hadn't?
 I might have lost that digital book even though I **bought** it.
 2. I never thought this is something I would be writing this but with the direction my country, the United States, is heading regarding censorship, I did not want to remain at the mercy of Amazon to dictate which books that I've **purchased** I'm still allowed to read.